lawrenceevalyn/THE-DISS/README.md

-# Next-do: revise ch 1; write corpora descriptions for ch 2
+# Next-do: revise ch 1

 See [this trello board](https://trello.com/b/iGs9uQn6/dissertation) for details.

-## 0/64 summer todos complete

 # Thesis Map
-Map of the thesis at this stage:
-1. Theoretical groundings
-2. Comparison of digital corpora
-3. Use these corpora to discuss popularity
-4.  ???

 # Writing Principles
 * Don't be precious about preserving previous drafts.
 Cannibalize them and move on.
 It's okay for things to be left behind.
 (Git has my historical record.)